ZEE5 unveils 100 plus titles, Huma Qureshi’s ‘Tarla’ to Manoj Bajpayee-led ‘Silence’ sequel | Entertainment

 - India

-The upcoming line-up, including originals in Hindi and regional languages, sequels of series, direct to digital releases, post-theatrical launches and docu-series, was announced on the occasion of ZEE5's fifth-year anniversary, as a part of the streamer's event titled 'Hooked to 5'.
+The upcoming line-up, including originals in Hindi and regional languages, sequels of series, direct to digital releases, post-theatrical launches and docu-series, was announced on Friday on the occasion of ZEE5's fifth anniversary as part of the streamer’s event titled ‘Hooked to 5’.

 The content line-up features sequels of original series like Grover’s “Sunflower S2”; “Taj: Reign of Revenge” starring Aashim Gulati, Naseeruddin Shah, and Dharmendra; TVF’s “Humorously Yours S3” featuring Abhishek Banerjee and Rasika Dugal; Gulshan Devaiah’s “Duranga S2”; Qureshi-led “Mithya S2”; Guneet Monga’s “Gyarah Gyarah (11:11)” and Mishra’s “Crime Beat”, among others.